kmecpp/Osmium/README.md

 Then, to access or modify the config, all you need to do is modify the fields of the config class.

 To reload or save the config, use Osmium.reloadConfig(Config.class) or Osmium.saveConfig(Config.class).

+### Persistent Data

+Osmium has an extremely easy way to store simple persistent data.
+Just add @Persistent to a field and it will automatically store its value in the plugin's data file.

+The value the field is initialized with will be the default value.
+It is overwritten once the plugin is loaded.

+Things get a little hairy if you change the field name or move it to another class, so it is recommended that you only use this for data that can be deleted on plugin updates.

+Example:

+	@Persistent
+    public static int blocksBroken = -1;

 ### Databases